qmackay/paleochrono/README.md

 In the main directory, you have the following output file:
 - `output.txt`		: only contains the program execution time for now.

-In each drilling directory, you have the following output files:
+In each record directory, you have the following output files:
 - `output.txt`			: is the main output file.
 It gives you the posterior estimates and uncertainties of the three input variables (accumulation, LID and thinning) and of the output variables (ice age, air age, Δdepth, etc.).
 The header in the file tells you which column is which variable.
 - `restart.txt`			: is a restart file, which can be used to start an optimization experiment from the result of a previous optimization experiment, for a faster convergence.
 - `accumulation.pdf`	: is the accumulation figure (with prior and posterior estimates)